Bidding combinatorial games: Do all feasible outcomes appear?

+In Lemma~\ref{lem:terminate}, we prove that $\tau$ is finite for any given total budget.
+Additionally, we show that, at termination, Left becomes the dominating player in the base sequence that started with her larger budget.

+\begin{lem} For any sufficiently large combinatorial game form, consider a total budget $\tb$ and a pair of Left budgets, $p_0<p'_0$, say.
+Fix the marker holder. \begin{enumerate}[(i)] \item There exists a smallest index $\tau$ such that at the $\tau^{th}$ round of bidding, the sequence of pairs of Left budgets $((p_i,p'_i))_{i\in I}$ terminates. \item At termination, Left is the dominating player with $p'_{\tau}$ and Right is the dominating player with $\tb - p_{\tau}$. \end{enumerate} \end{lem}

-Suppose first that Left holds the marker.
-The first sequence will flip dominating player at some point, say after $i>0$ bids.
-The corresponding Left budget is $2^ip+2^{i-1}$.
-If the second sequence shifted dominating player before this stage, we are done.
-Hence suppose that the second sequence flipped dominating player at the same stage $i$, with Left budget $2^ip'+2^{i-1}$.
-The difference between this pair of Left budgets is $2^i(p'-p)\ge 2^i$.
-At this point Right has become the dominating player in both sequences, with difference between the pair of Right budgets say $q'-q\ge 2(p'-p)$, since $i>0$.
-Thus, the absolute difference is strictly increasing also at each stage when the dominating player is shifting.
-Therefore the condition in Lemma~\ref{lem:onemore} will eventually be satisfied.
+\begin{proof} To prove (i), suppose first that Left holds the marker and Right is the dominating player in both sequences.
+The first sequence, which starts with Left budget $p_0$, will flip dominating player at some point, say after $i>0$ bids.
+Then the corresponding Left budget will be $p_i= 2p_{i-1}+1 = 2^ip_0+2^{i}-1$.
+If the second sequence shifts its dominating player before this stage, we are done.
+Also note that in the second sequence the dominating player must already have shifted at this stage.
+Hence suppose that the second sequence flipped dominating player at the same stage $i$, with Left having the budget $p_i'=2^ip_0'+2^{i}-1$.
+It will be sufficient to compare the budgets of non dominating player between the shifts.
+At this point, Left has become the dominating player in both sequences.
+The non-dominating player, Right, has a budget pair with the difference of $|(\tb-p_i)-(\tb-p_i')|= 2^i|(p_0'-p_0)|> |p_0'-p_0)| ; i\geq 1 $.
+Thus, the absolute difference of budgets of non-dominating player is strictly increasing at each stage when the dominating player is shifting.
+Therefore this will not happen forever, since $\tb$ is fixed.

-In case Left does not hold the marker, Right can tie Left's budget at the first stage, and then over bid.
-The rest of the proof is in analogy with the previous paragraph.